 Gathered Cloths

-More than 85% of textiles ever produced never get recycled, and about 15% of textiles produced never reach the end consumer.
-Those gently used clothes and textiles we donate to charity shops?
-Only 15% of them get sold.
-Worse yet, used textiles and clothes end up polluting cities and shores of less developed countries with lax environmental laws.
+More than 85% of textiles ever produced never get recycled, and 15% of textiles produced never reach the end consumer.
+Only 10-15% of gently used clothes and textiles donated to charity shops get sold.

 Overview